 With our new Climate+ strategy, Textile Exchange is the driving force for urgent climate action on textile fiber and materials.
 By benchmarking the industry and providing actionable tools for improvement, Textile Exchange is pushing a race to the top.
 Join us.

-After an initial pilot in 2015, the Corporate Fiber & Materials Benchmark (CFMB) program is now in its fifth year.
+After an initial pilot in 2015, the Corporate Fiber & Materials Benchmark (CFMB) program is now in its seventh year.
 Alongside the MCI, the program includes sector analytics and insights, outcome and impact tracking (through our Materials Impact Dashboard) and in-person and bench-learning opportunities.